ibrahimnadra/GCP_TF_workshop-nadra-ibrahim/day2/SecondAssignment.md

 ---

+## Policy explanation
+### Created a new IAM allow policy to grant the custom role to a test user: **tv18072000@gmail.com**
+This policy allows the specified user to have the `ComputeViewer` role, which grants them permissions to view the resources of the project and its associated logs.
+The user can list and get details of Compute Engine instances and IP addresses, as well as view logs in Cloud Logging.
+This role is designed to provide read-only access to the Compute Engine resources without allowing any modifications, ensuring that the user can monitor resources without the risk of accidental or malicious changes.

+---

+## Description of roles used and why
+### Custom Role: ComputeViewer
+The `ComputeViewer` role is a custom role created to provide read-only access to Compute Engine resources.
+It includes permissions to view VM instances, static and ephemeral IP addresses, and logs in Cloud Logging.
+This role is designed to adhere to the principle of least privilege by allowing users to monitor resources without granting them the ability to modify or delete them.

+---
 ## Core Concept Questions

 ### 1. Why is it dangerous to assign Editor role to all users in a production environment?